MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.2.md

 ![Example](../images/TabView%20GIF.gif)

 #### Description:
-The Tab control is a collection of tabs that each represents a new page or document in your app.
-Tab controls are useful when your app has several pages of content and the user expects to be able to add, close, and rearrange the pages.
+The TabView control is a collection of tabs that each represents a new page or document in your app.
+TabView is useful when your app has several pages of content and the user expects to be able to add, close, and rearrange the tabs.
+The new [Windows Terminal](https://github.com/Microsoft/Terminal) uses TabView to show multiple command line interfaces.

 #### MSDN Doc Link:
 https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.tabview?view=winui-2.2